zackmorgs/BLARE-ng/README.md

 ---

 ## Overview
 Blare-Ng is a modern music streaming platform designed to showcase a robust, scalable stack for real-world production use.
-It features user authentication, artist/track/release management, file uploads, and a responsive Angular frontend.
+It features user authentication, artist/track/release management, file uploads, and a (for now) mobile-only Angular frontend.
 The backend is built with ASP.NET Core and MongoDB, and includes a custom tag scraper for music genres.

 ---